| |

 Black House Spider

-This is not a lethal spider, yet its venom is quite toxic, making this arachnid a threat to human.
-The Black House Spider bite causes deep pain around the bite spot, plenty of sweating, muscular pains, nausea and vomit, headache.
-This species are quick and do not hesitate to attack if being disturbed.
+This is not a lethal spider.
+Yet, its venom is quite toxic and as a result, this arachnid constitutes a real threat to human beings.
+The bite of the Black House Spider causes deep pain around the bite spot, plenty of sweating, muscular pains, nausea, vomits and headaches.
+This kind of species is quick and does not hesitate to attack if being disturbed. |

 |